 Reviews

 Mount Kailash is both the most sacred and most perfectly formed mountain in all the Himalaya.
-With its remarkable pyramid summit, four great faces and towering position atop the Tibetan Plateau it attracts numerous pilgirms of many faiths, keen to set eyes upon the holy mountain and to perform a sacred kora (or circuit) to cleanse their sins.
+With its remarkable pyramid summit, four great faces and towering position atop the Tibetan Plateau it attracts numerous pilgrims of many faiths, keen to set eyes upon the holy mountain and to perform a sacred kora (or circuit) to cleanse their sins.

-Before you follow in their footsteps, your adventure starts with a classic tea house trek in the stunning Langtang Himalaya in Nepal.
+Before you follow in their footsteps, your adventure starts with a classic tea house trek in the stunning Langtang Valley in Nepal.
 Here you acclimatise on quiet forested trails through the mountains that are home to a myriad of birds and animals including the elusive red panda.
 You will also meet the local Tamang and Yolmo Sherpa people carrying wood, weaving bamboo and cultivating their fields using age-old techniques.
 The high point of your trek is Tsergo Ri which, at almost 5,000m, has superb panoramic views of the surrounding peaks.

 Private Departures

-Mount Kailash Trek - Private Departures
+Mount Kailash Trek with Saga Dawa Festival - Private Departures

 If you would prefer to travel just with your partner, friends or family, we can arrange a private departure of this holiday.
 You follow the same itinerary, but travel on dates that suit you.
 Alternatively we can include elements of this holiday in a bespoke Tailor Made itinerary.
 Contact our friendly team for details and prices, and to make a booking.